 Yep, this is where the spatula comes in.
 I read discussions about what kitchen utensils work best for removing poo.
 Now I am not a great chef, but I like my utensils.
-And they remain firmly in the kitchen and feces free!
+And they remain firmly in the kitchen and feces-free!

 Here is the scoop on the poop.
 The poop scoop.

-Exclusively breast fed babies’ poop is entirely water soluble, and super easy to wash out.
+Exclusively breastfed babies’ poop is entirely water-soluble, and super easy to wash out.
 Just chuck these ones in the diaper pail as is.
 No scraping required.
 You don’t even have to look directly at them if you don’t want to.
-Once your baby is on mostly solid foods, the poop is more formed, and easy to shake out into the toilet.
+Once your baby is on mostly solid foods, the poop is more formed and easy to shake out into the toilet.
 This has a very scientific term for it: ploppable poop!

 The only time dealing with poop takes a bit more thought is while transitioning to solids.
 Poo at this point has kind of a peanut butter like consistency (sorry for the imagery, especially if you are currently eating peanut butter).
 Again, our friend technology has made this easier as well.
 There are a couple near magical inventions that have made Dookie Dealing fun and exciting.

-Disposable liners come in a roll, and are placed on top of the diaper, between it and baby's bum.
+Disposable liners come in a roll and are placed on top of the diaper, between it and baby's bum.
 When baby pees, it goes right through, but poop stays sitting on top of the liner.
 At change time, the liner is removed (poo and all) and either flushed or thrown in the garbage.
 Easy as that.

 Diaper sprayers are awesome at this stage as well.
-They are basically a high pressure sprayer that hooks to your toilet, and lets you hose the nasties out of diapers and directly into the toilet.
+They are basically a high-pressure sprayer that hooks to your toilet and lets you hose the nasties out of diapers and directly into the toilet.
 Pair a sprayer with a Spray Pal shield, and all of the grossness goes down the toilet exactly where it needs to go.

 Poop is a reality of life.
 Everybody poops.
 They even wrote a book about it.
 But give me poop contained in a diaper rather than an up-the-back blowout (which happen so much more often with disposables!
 Really!)
 Somewhat hilariously, using disposables to avoid touching poop actually creates many more opportunities to deal with it!
 And another point - technically, poop should be removed from disposable diapers before throwing them in the garbage as well, as landfills are not designed to handle human waste.
 Not that I've ever seen someone do this, but it's true!

 Truth: It might, but only if you try to absorb every little bit of information on the internet.
-The amount you REALLY have to know to be successful is pretty small, and you will learn a lot from hands on experience.
+The amount you REALLY have to know to be successful is pretty small, and you will learn a lot from hands-on experience.

 The basics that you will need to know are covered (pretty well, I’d say) in our workshops.
 If you are in an area where we offer workshops (Vancouver, Edmonton, Brantford and Ottawa) we'd love to see you and chat about cloth diapers.
 If you aren't (or if you are like me and prefer to live life in pajamas) our workshops are now.
 They cover all the basics, and the rest is just gravy.
 And remember, I am always here by email, phone or Skype to answer questions if you need help!

 Truth: Forget that noise.
 This is your decision.
 I personally prefer cloth diapers (obviously, I run a diaper store!) but it is completely up to you what you use on your baby’s bum.
 Whatever works best for you is the right decision.
-You will never get any judgement from me: I am just happy to have helped with one of the many decisions you will make as a parent.
+You will never get any judgment from me: I am just happy to have helped with one of the many decisions you will make as a parent.
 Whether you choose cloth or disposable, you are an awesome parent for making the choice that works for your family.